 Can AV Technology Save the USPS?

-Moving nearly 485 million pieces of mail every day, the USPS spends more than $4 billion per year on highway trucking services through outside contractors.
+To transport the bulk of mail the USPS moves on a daily basis, up to 485 million, they utilize outside contractors.
+They spend upward of $4 billion per year on highway trucking services alone because of this.
 Because it doesn’t receive any taxpayer funds, its only revenue comes from postage sales.
 And every year for more than a decade, the USPS has posted a loss.

 Keeping in line with its five-year strategic plan to be open innovative solutions, the organization issued a request last February for information regarding how AVs could fit into its fleet.